 About Sellafield

-Sellafield, located in the north west of England, is one of largest and most complex nuclear facilities in the world.
+Sellafield, located in the northwest of England, is one of largest and most complex nuclear facilities in the world.
 Its operations in the past included generation of nuclear power (which ended in 2003) and the reprocessing of nuclear fuel (which ended in 2022).
 Currently the primary focus of operations at Sellafield is the processing of nuclear waste from UK nuclear reactors for packaging and storage as well as the clean-up of legacy waste storage facilities on the site.
+The Nuclear Decommissioning Authority is responsible for decommissioning and cleaning up Sellafield and operates under the UK's Government Department for Energy Security and Net Zero (DESNZ).

 Sellafield is a large and complex nuclear facility, and the EPA is aware of the hazards associated with the radioactive waste processing and storage facilities on the site and the legacy of Sellafield’s past operations.
 Given its scale and the materials stored on the site the EPA takes the risks posed by the site seriously and continues to engage with UK regulators to maintain its knowledge of the site and to ensure we are kept up to date with relevant issues.